SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 But, it's better than flu vaccines that we _already know_ are a good &amp; useful thing and it's above the 50% efficacy threshold the FDA set to stop community spread.

-So&hellip; not a "knockout punch" in the words of Herper at STAT News, but still pretty good and useful.
+So&hellip; not a "knockout punch" in the words of Herper at _STAT News_, but still pretty good and useful.

 ## Added 2021-Jan-30: Derek Lowe weighs in